-OT 193 Special Topics in Occupational Therapy for First-year Students
+OT 193 Special Topics in Occupational Therapy for First-Year Students

-All "193" classes are approved for LASC but may vary by section.
+All "193" courses are approved for LASC but may vary by section.
 See current course listing for specific LASC area approval.
 Introductory level course covering topics of special interest to first-year students.
-Offered only as a First-year Seminar.
+Offered only as a First-Year Seminar.
 Offered every year.
 3 credits.